-As outlined above, life expectancy is an important determinant of when people should claim their benefits.
+As outlined above, life expectancy is one of the most important determinants of when people should claim their benefits.
 Unfortunately, life expectancy is also extremely difficult to calculate with any certainty.
-In Study 1, we do not provide participants with an estimate of how long they might expect to live.
-Instead, we explore participants' own selfgenerated estimates of how long they expect to live.
-For these analyses, we create a measure of self-generated life expectancy using a Weibull procedure that estimates the age at which each participant believes they have a 50% chance of being alive (for a detailed description of the Weibull procedure, see Payne et al., 2013).
+In Study 1, we do not provide participants with an estimate of how long they might expect to live (i.e., they are not given the calculated estimates of life expectancy from Ungar and Foster's (n.d.) short-form life expectancy calculator).
+Instead, we explore participants' own self-generated estimates of how long they expect to live.
+Specifically, we investigate whether participants consider how long they expect to live when deciding when to claim benefits and the accuracy of these self-generated estimates.

+For these analyses, we create a single comprehensive measure of self-generated life expectancy for each participant using a Weibull estimation procedure.
+Specifically, for each participant, we estimate a set of Weibull parameters based on the participant's current age and their responses to the subjective life expectancy questions; we then estimate a mean self-generated life expectancy estimate for each participant that represents the age at which the participant believes they have a 50% chance of being alive (for a detailed description of the Weibull procedure, see Payne et al., 2013).